tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

   the legacy p2p stack?
 Would it be possible to delay a great deal of this work to the 0.36 cycle to avoid this complexity?

+  - Answer: _depends on timing_, and the requirement to ship pluggable reactors in 0.35.

 - There's clear and common interest in injecting some kind of mempool, and intuitively this makes sense as the highest priority.

   - Does the existing `mempool.Mempool` interface make sense to expose and commit to, or should we make a smaller interface?

+	- Answer: _yes_, smaller mempool interface is better.

   - Is it reasonable for users to bring their own mempool without bringing their own reactor?

+	- Answer: _probably not_, but this might be a function of how the current implementations work and can be refactored.

 - Are there reactors, other than the mempool, that make sense to support ad-hoc replacing (e.g. statesync, blockchain (fastsync),) and if so should we provide any first-class support for this?

+  - Answer: _defer_.
+Certainly this shouldn't be attempted until after there is a refactor of the consensus reactor.
+Is more likely than block/fast sync.

 - There's a dependency (and nearly a cycle), between consensus, blockchain (fastsync), which makes it very hard to allow meaningful injection of any of these components without allowing injection of all of them (statesync provider as a possible exception.)
 Is this acceptable?

+  - Answer: _yes_.

 ## Future Work